JadooX0/event-planner-llm/README.md

 Auto-Extraction: Instantly identifies Event Name, Date, Venue, and Pricing without manual entry.

-Conversational Assistant
-Context-Aware Q&A: Ask follow-up questions about the poster, such as "Is there a parking fee?" or "Suggest a dress code based on this theme."

-Natural Language: Powered by LangChain for smooth, human-like dialogue.

 Cloud Ready
 Secrets Management: Fully integrated with Streamlit Cloud's encrypted secrets.